How to apply for a UC TAG

 - UC Santa Cruz TAG Website

-Once TAG eligibility is confirmed, students must complete and then submit their TAG application during the appropriate TAG application filing period listed below:
+If you determine you are eligible for a TAG, complete and submit the TAG application during the appropriate TAG application filing period listed below:

 Fall 2021 UC TAG